MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-shared-disk-cluster.md

 6. Create the cluster and set the fencing agents
 7. Setup the SQL Server Pacemaker agent resource

-Walkthrough to set up a failover cluster solution for demonstration purposes.
+The following sections walk through the steps to set up a failover cluster solution for demonstration purposes.

 ## Setup and configure the operating system on each cluster node